canjs/canjs/index.md

 <script type='text/javascript' src='path/to/js/dojo.js'></script>
 <script>
 require(['can/dojo'], function(can){ //will load path/to/js/can/dojo.js
+  // start using CanJS
-  Contacts = can.Model({
+  Todo = can.Model({
     ...
   });
 });
 </script>
 {% endhighlight %}

-If you are including Dojo from a CDN or you want more control over your file structure, you will need to configure the packages path to can/dojo.
-This can be done by declaring a variable named [dojoConfig](http://dojotoolkit.org/documentation/tutorials/1.7/dojo_config/) before including the Dojo library or using the [require function](http://dojotoolkit.org/documentation/tutorials/1.7/modules/).
+If you are including Dojo from a CDN or you want more control over your file structure, you will need to configure the packages path to `'can/dojo'`.
+This is done by declaring a variable named [dojoConfig](http://dojotoolkit.org/documentation/tutorials/1.7/dojo_config/) containing an array of package paths before including the Dojo library.

 {% highlight html %}
 <script>